-The MILVEHCOE will be located within a dedicated industrial area within the Redbank Motorway Estate at 7001 Robert Smith Street, Redbank.
+The MILVEHCOE is situated on an 11-hectare site on the corner of Robert Smith Street and Monash Road, Redbank within the Redbank Motorway Estate.
 The location is an existing Regional Business and Industry Zone within Ipswich.

-Rheinmetalls location in Redbank will position it in the heart of Australias largest heavy vehicle manufacturing and sustainment precinct, providing proximity to suppliers and complementary industries, and is well-serviced by transport networks.
+Rheinmetall’s location positions it in the heart of Australia’s largest heavy vehicle manufacturing and sustainment precinct, providing proximity to suppliers and complementary industries, and is well-serviced by transport networks.

 Queensland Government's involvement

-The Federal Government Department of Defences LAND 400 project is managing the delivery of the next generation of armoured fighting vehicles for the Australian Army and is the biggest capability acquisition project in the Australian Armys history.
+The Australian Government, through the Department of Defence, is managing the LAND 400 project for the acquisition and support for the next generation of armoured fighting vehicles for the Australian Army.
+It includes the delivery of 611 vehicles over 15 years.
+LAND 400 is the largest capability acquisition project in the history of the Australian Army.

-Due to the substantial economic and industry development benefits to the state, the Queensland Government has been working on the attraction of the LAND 400 project for several years.
+Due to the substantial economic and industry development benefits to the state, the Queensland Government worked on attracting the LAND 400 project to the state for several years.

-This department will use its extensive experience in the delivery of large infrastructure projects to oversee construction and ensure the successful delivery of the MILVEHCOE on Rheinmetall's behalf.
+The Queensland Government is using its extensive experience in the delivery of large capital works projects to oversee the construction of the MILVEHCOE on Rheinmetall's behalf.